jeffmancilla/mid-typing-game/planning.md

 A typing game where the player has to successfully type words falling from the top of the screen before they fall below the line at the bottom of the screen.

-The player is given a set amount of words and difficulty will increase over time (words fall faster, spawn interval shortens)
+The player is given a set amount of words to type.
+Word categories and difficulty settings can be changed.

 ## User Stories